Disclaimer: Not medical or professional advice. Always seek the advice of your physician.

 Types of Genital Warts

 - Bowenoid papulosis.
 These lesions can be observed in the genital and perianal areas.
-They appear as papules or plaques, slightly elevated above the skin and mucous membranes, of a dense texture, and yellow or pink in color.
+They appear as bumps or plaques, slightly elevated above the skin and mucous membranes, of a dense texture, and yellow or pink.

 Prevention of Genital Warts